The information in this article applies to:

 You can create custom door symbols in Chief Architect using many methods.
 In this article, we will cover how to accomplish this using solids to create a custom panel door and add it to our library for use in other plans.

-To get started you will need to open an empty plan by clicking File> New Plan .
+To get started you will need to open an empty plan by selecting File> New Plan from the menu.
 This is so that only the door is captured when we convert it to a symbol.

-- Now that you have your new plan, start by opening a cross section/elevation view by clicking 3D> Create Orthographic View> Cross Section/Elevation .
+- Now that you have your new plan, start by opening a cross section/elevation view by selecting 3D> Create Orthographic View> Cross Section/Elevation from the menu.

 - In this new elevation click CAD> Boxes> Rectangular Polyline and draw a polyline to the dimensions that you need.